 - When you're evaluating credit cards, you want to consider the interest rate, annual fee, rewards, and the features and benefits it offers.
 American Express Blue Cash Everyday is a good, straightforward card that delivers cash back rewards and has a generous introductory APR.
 With no annual fee, it is safe to consider American Express Blue Cash Everyday a "good" credit card for many people.

 - Is it hard to get an American Express card?

 - While American Express has fostered a reputation as a prestigious, high-end luxury credit card, it's not actually any harder to qualify for Blue Cash Everyday than another cash back rewards card like Chase Freedom or Citi Double Cash.
 This is not a "starter" credit card for people building their credit.
 You will need an American Express Blue Cash credit score of 670 or higher to qualify for Blue Cash Everyday.

 - Can I withdraw cash from my American Express Blue Cash Everyday card?

 - Your Amex Blue Cash Everyday card allows cash advances through an ATM.
-Be aware the APR is 26.74%, so there may be cheaper ways to get cash if needed.
+Be aware the cash advance APR is 27.49%, so there may be cheaper ways to get cash if needed.
 Consider paying with your card, instead, or using the American Express Send & Split feature to send money to friends through Venmo or PayPal using the American Express app.